xuri/excelize-doc/en/variables.md

     // ErrSheetNameLength defined the error message on receiving the sheet
     // name length exceeds the limit.
     ErrSheetNameLength = fmt.Errorf("the sheet name length exceeds the %d characters limit", MaxSheetNameLength)
+    // ErrNameLength defined the error message on receiving the defined name or
+    // table name length exceeds the limit.
+    ErrNameLength = fmt.Errorf("the name length exceeds the %d characters limit", MaxFieldLength)
+    // ErrExistsTableName defined the error message on given table already exists.
+    ErrExistsTableName = errors.New("the same name table already exists")
+    // ErrCellStyles defined the error message on cell styles exceeds the limit.
+    ErrCellStyles = fmt.Errorf("the cell styles exceeds the %d limit", MaxCellStyles)
     // ErrUnprotectWorkbook defined the error message on workbook has set no
     // protection.
     ErrUnprotectWorkbook = errors.New("workbook has set no protect")
     // ErrUnprotectWorkbookPassword defined the error message on remove workbook
     // protection with password verification failed.
-    ErrUnprotectWorkbookPassword = errors.New("workbook protect password not match") )
+    ErrUnprotectWorkbookPassword = errors.New("workbook protect password not match")
+    // ErrorFormControlValue defined the error message for receiving a scroll
+    // value exceeds limit.
+    ErrorFormControlValue = fmt.Errorf("scroll value must be between 0 and %d", MaxFormControlValue) )
 ```